Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

-In Fig.~\ref{fig6}(a), independent random perturbations are applied to all interatomic distances, and each perturbation is uniformly sampled from the interval $\delta R\in [-0.1,\,0.1]~\mu\mathrm{m}$.
-The resulting ensemble-averaged localization measure remains robust, with $\rm{|dMIPR|}\approx0.0639$, indicating that moderate positional fluctuations do not suppress the non-reciprocal transport asymmetry.
-As shown in Fig.~\ref{fig6}(b), the winding number of the real-space $1-\nu$ stays close to zero throughout the entire disorder range, demonstrating that the chiral symmetry protected topological phase remains intact in the presence of realistic geometric imperfections.
+In Fig.~\ref{fig7}(a), independent random perturbations are applied to all interatomic distances, with each displacement sampled from a uniform distribution $\delta R\in[-0.1,0.1]~\mu\mathrm{m}$.
+The ensemble-averaged localization measure remains sizable, with $|R_{\rm dMIP}|\approx0.0836$, indicating that moderate position fluctuations do not suppress the NHSE-induced boundary localization or the associated nonreciprocal transport asymmetry.
+Figure~\ref{fig7}(b) further shows that the deviation $1-\nu$ stays close to zero throughout the entire disorder range, confirming that the topological invariant remains effectively quantized.
+These results demonstrate that the proposed SSH model retains its NH topological response under realistic geometric imperfections.

-We now examine the evolution of the complex eigen-spectrum under weak phase $\delta\phi$ and position disorder $\delta R$.
-As shown in Fig.~\ref{fig7}, both the spectral magnitude $|E_k|$ and the real part $\mathrm{Re}(E_k)$ vary smoothly with the strength of disorder, while two nearly flat spectral branches exhibit only minimal deviations, indicating that the associated edge states are largely insensitive to applied perturbations.
-In Fig.~\ref{fig7}(c), for phase disorder, the Hamiltonian $H_{\delta\phi}$ becomes intrinsically complex due to explicit factors $e^{\pm i(\pi/2+\delta\phi)}$, breaking the symmetry required for a purely real spectrum and leading to finite imaginary parts of the eigenvalues.
-In contrast, for Fig.~\ref{fig7}(f), $H_{\delta R}$ retains non-reciprocal couplings of real value, and the system remains in the $\mathcal{PT}$-symmetric phase within $\delta R\le0.1~\mu$m, ensuring a purely real spectrum.
-This result demonstrates that the topological edge states are robust against small geometric deformations and remain stable as long as the disorder strength does not drive the system across an exceptional point.